EDK12/EDK12/README.md

 - 👋 Hi, I’m @EDK12
 - 👀 I’m interested in coding and electronics
-- 🌱 I’m currently know C# and SQL
-- I'm currently learning python
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kilicemirdogukan@gmail.com

 <!---